Q-ball-like solitons on the M2-brane with worldvolume fluxes: Topological and non-topological charges of the M2-brane

-The supermembrane with worldvolume fluxes contains a topological magnetic monopole associated with the topological constraint central charge and some solutions that also admits a non-topological Q-ball-like in the noncompact variables.
-It has an associated $U(1)$ Noether charge defined as
+The supermembrane with worldvolume fluxes contains a topological magnetic monopole associated with the topological constraint central charge.
+We have also seen that some of the solutions that also admits a non-topological Q-ball-like in the non-compact variables.
+A natural check is to study the dependence of the breathing frequency with the energy.